 COUPLES GOLF GROUP STANDING RULES

 - PURPOSE: The purpose of this group is to promote golf and camaraderie between couples who like to play competitive golf together.
-We invite couples, who are property owners, with active GHIN #'s and established handicaps with maximum indexes of 33.0 to join us.
+We invite couples, who are property owners, with active GHIN #'s and established handicaps with maximum indexes of 31.2 for men and 30.5 for women to join us.
 Play is governed by the Revised Rules of Golf as approved by the USGA and local adopted rules.

 - MEMBERSHIP: Membership is for couples who will play together as a team all year from April through October.
 If for some reason one partner cannot continue that team will not be able to participate with another partner, unless they rejoin with another partner to continue for the year.
 The new team will pay ½ membership dues.